-Stephen E. Oshrin, Chair Hattiesburg, MS 39406-5092 (601) 266-5216
+Stephen E. Oshrin, Chair 118 College Drive #5092 Hattiesburg, MS 39406-0001 (601) 266-5216

-Alexander, Bell, Berry, Carlin, Cloud, Muma, Oshrin, Saniga, Schaub, Teller, Terrio
+Alexander\, Berry, Carlin, Cloud, Muma, Oshrin, Saniga, Schaub, Teller, Terrio

-The Department of Speech and Hearing Sciences offers programs leading to the Master of Arts and the Master of Science degrees.
+The Department of Speech and Hearing Sciences offers programs leading to the Master of Arts, the Master of Science, and the Doctor of Audiology degrees.
 Emphasis is possible in three principal areas: (1) speech-language pathology, (2) audiology, and (3) education of the deaf.

-New students are accepted by the Department of Speech and Hearing Sciences for the master's program in Speech-Language Pathology or Education of the Deaf prior to each registration period.
-Students are accepted for the master's program in Audiology for the summer and fall semesters only.
+New students are accepted by the Department of Speech and Hearing Sciences for the master's program in speech-language pathology or education of the deaf prior to each registration period.
+Students are accepted for the master's program in audiology for the summer and fall semesters only.
 Students must have regular admission status to register for practicum courses.

-Nondegree students are not permitted to register for courses in Speech and Hearing Sciences without permission.
+Nondegree students are not permitted to register for courses in speech and hearing sciences without permission.

 Potential graduate students should refer to other sections of the Bulletin for information regarding admission requirements as set forth by the Graduate School.
-Regular admission to the master's programs is based upon the previous academic records, submission of scores on the Graduate Record Examinations, and three letters of recommendation.
+Regular admission to the master's and doctoral programs is based upon the previous academic records, submission of scores on the Graduate Record Examination, and three letters of recommendation.
 Letters of recommendation should be from persons qualified to assess the applicant's readiness for graduate study and should be sent to the department or school.
 The size of the graduate program is limited by accreditation standards, and admission is made on a competitive basis.

-Students who do not qualify for regular admission may be admitted on conditional status if space allows.
+Students who do not qualify for regular admission may be admitted on conditional basis if space allows.
 Conditional students are required to take additional coursework for graduation.
-In addition, a student whose initial admission is on a conditional or nondegree basis may register for no more that one hour of clinical practicum during any semester of their graduate program.
+In addition, a student whose initial admission is on a conditional or nondegree basis may register for no more than one hour of clinical practicum during any semester of their graduate program.
 Conditional students whose grade point average is less than 3.0 after the first nine (9) hours or on all courses taken while meeting the nine (9) hour requirement will be dropped from the program.

 A major in speech-language pathology at the master's level requires a minimum of fifty-four (54) semester hours, while a major in audiology at the master's level requires a minimum of forty-five (45) semester hours.
-The Master of Arts degree in speech-language pathology requires a foreign language proficiency, thesis, four semester hours of clinical practicum, no less than 12 three-semester-hour courses, and the successful completion of a comprehensive examination.
-A 3.0 GPA is required for graduation.
-The master's comprehensive examination is the National Examination in Speech-Language Pathology and Audiology; the passing score for this year is 600.
-The Master of Science degree in speech-language pathology requires four semester hours of clinical practicum, no less than 15 three-semester-hour courses, and the successful completion of a comprehensive examination.
-The Master of Arts degree in audiology requires a thesis, three semester hours of clinical practicum, no less than nine three-semester-hour courses, foreign language proficiency, and the successful completion of a comprehensive examination.
-The Master of Science degree in audiology requires three semester hours of clinical practicum, no less than 11 three-semester-hour courses, and the successful completion of a comprehensive examination.
+The Master of Arts degree in Speech-Language Pathology requires a foreign language proficiency, thesis, four semester hours of clinical practicum, no less than 12 three-semester-hour courses, and the successful completion of a comprehensive examination in Speech-Language Pathology and Audiology; the passing score for this year is 600.
+The Master of Science degree in Speech-Language Pathology requires four semester hours of clinical practicum, no less than 15 three-semester-hour courses, and the successful completion of a comprehensive examination.
+The Master of Arts degree in Audiology requires a thesis, three semester hours of clinical practicum, no less than nine three-semester-hour courses, foreign language proficiency, and the successful completion of a comprehensive examination.
+The Master of Arts degree in Audiology requires a thesis, three semester hours of clinical practicum, no less than nine three-semester-hour courses, foreign language proficiency, and the successful completion of a comprehensive examination.
+The Master of a comprehensive examination.
+The Master of Science degree in Audiology requires a three semester hours of clinical practicum, no less than nine three-semester-hour courses, foreign language proficiency, and the successful completion of a comprehensive examination.
 A 3.0 GPA is required for graduation.